dper/kanjiscripts/README.md

 onojapanese
 ===========

-A script for playing with Japanese words and sentences.
-There are several scripts.
+Several scripts for playing with Japanese words and sentences.

 * `find_ono.rb`.
 Lists onomatopoiec words as noted in edict.
 * `list_tags.rb`.
 Lists tags used in the Tatoeba sentence corpus.
 * `make_cards.rb`.
 Makes text for Japanese/English flash cards.

+These scripts have many dependencies.
+To avoid wasting your time with predictable errors, read this entire file before running them.

 Dictionary